Miguel Oliveira: 2021

 In 2021, Red Bull KTM Factory Racing revealed their 2021 line-up with Oliveira partnering Brad Binder once again in his career.
-Oliveira had a difficult start in the first five races of the season, with no top ten finishes and a DNF that put him in an early points deficit.
+Oliveira had a difficult start in the first five races of the season, with no top-ten finishes and a DNF that put him in an early points deficit.
 KTM introduced a new chassis after the French Grand Prix and Oliveira's results improved dramatically, with two podium finishes and a win at Catalunya over a three race stretch.
 At the end, he finished fourteenth in the Championship, with 94 points.

 2022

-In 2022, he finished 10th in the standings with 149 points, scoring wins in the rain-affected races in Indonesia and Thailand.
+In 2022, Oliveira finished tenth in the standings with 149 points, scoring wins in the rain-affected races in Indonesia and Thailand.